Preeti Simoes On Kapil Sharma’s Allegations: How 'Poor' Kapil Is Ever Going To Prove All Of This!

 Preeti Concerned About Kapil’s Health!

-Preeti, who is concerned about Kapil's health hopes that whoever is guiding him here (his assistant or anyone), know what they are putting him into because she doesn't think the man needs any more trouble.
+Preeti, who is concerned about Kapil's health hopes that whoever is guiding him here (his assistant or anyone), knows what they are putting him into because she doesn't think the man needs any more trouble.
 She feels Kapil really needs is his peace of mind.

 Did Preeti Try To Contact Kapil?